[Back to Quiz]

-Listen to the conversation again by pressing the Play Audio button and read along with the conversation.
-Review the Key Vocabulary and the sample sentences.
+Listen to the recording on TV shows and read along with the conversation.
+Review the key vocabulary and the sample sentences.

 Paul: So, what do you want to watch on TV tonight?